happypeter/githome/index.md

 Made the hole trough the wall.
 Destroyed the inlet concrete structure.
 More bricks to deal with the rised water table.
 [img](imgs/20210410)

+## 20210410 Plumping Research
+Day off the physical work, but did real hard research on plumping, PVC connection and venting.